jimsyyap/golang_recipe/README.md

 "do one thing well".

 You won't find monolithic code in here.
 Most of the folders have one or two simple concepts in code.
 This is my golang toolbox.
-Use grep to scan through files and folders for that screwdriver that might help...build complex, not complicated.
+Use grep to scan through files and folders for that snippet of code that might help...build complex, not complicated.
 This repository is updated on a regular basis.

 pkg folder is 224MB 09june2024.